bevyengine/bevy/.github/ISSUE_TEMPLATE/bug_report.md

 - unusual input bugs
 - hardware specific problems

-These issues are often specific to hardware or OS configuration, and can be challenging to reproduce.
+These issues are often specific to hardware or OS configuration and can be challenging to reproduce.
 As a result, please consider including information about:

 - the Rust version you're using